linuxserver/docker-documentation/docs/selkies/user-guide/web-client.md

 ## The sidebar

 Toggle the sidebar with its handle on screen.
-At the top you get the core toggles: display, audio, microphone, and gamepad on or off, plus buttons for fullscreen, virtual trackpad, gaming mode, and the on screen keyboard.
+At the top you get the core toggles: display, audio, microphone, webcam, and gamepad on or off, plus buttons for fullscreen, virtual trackpad, gaming mode, and the on screen keyboard.

 ## Video settings

-- **Encoder**: H.264 (`x264enc`), striped H.264, or JPEG.
+- **Encoder**: H.264 (`h264enc`, hardware NVENC or VA-API when a GPU is present, otherwise software), striped H.264, or JPEG.
 H.264 is the default and right for everything modern, with FullColor 4:4:4 plus paint over it is visually equal to lossless stills.
 JPEG exists for unsupported browsers that cannot decode video frames at all.
 - **Frames per second** and **CRF** (H.264 quality, lower is better) sliders, plus separate paint over quality controls.
 "Paint over" is the platform's signature feature: after the screen goes still, it is repainted at high quality so text stays crisp.
 - **FullColor 4:4:4**: true 8 bit color with no chroma subsampling.
 Fixes blurry colored text.
 Note the [GPU caveats](gpu.md#fullcolor-444-and-hardware-encoders).
 - **Turbo mode** (streaming mode): disables all the damage tracking logic and encodes every frame like a traditional video stream.
 Can be useful for gaming and full motion video.
 - **CPU encoding** toggle to force cpu encoding.
+- **Rate control**: CRF (constant quality, the default on WebSockets) or CBR with a bitrate slider (the default on WebRTC).
+- **Transport**: when the administrator has enabled WebRTC, a switch lets you move between WebSockets and WebRTC at runtime, see [WebRTC Transport](webrtc.md).

 !!! tip "On a slow machine or a slow link, turn the stream down"
     The defaults favor fluidity.
 If your client device is low end or your bandwidth is poor, reduce **Frames per second** first and raise **CRF** if needed (higher CRF means smaller frames).
 Paint over still keeps static content sharp, so a lower FPS and quality setting costs far less than you would expect for desktop work.